 .
 Crested Butte is South and East of Marble, Aspen is North and East, Carbondale is North and West, Paonia is South and West.

 the Crystal River Valley slowly becomes alive and green, the snow slowly melts and the river rises, and life is abundant again.
 Many trails become free of snow providing access to many of the 10,00 to 13,000 ft. peaks that are around Marble.
-The Yule Marble Quarry also becomes accessible by trail.
+The Yule Marble Quarry hiking trail has been closed due to private property issues.
 The Crystal RIver, Carbonate Creek and Beaver Lake are withing walking distance of the cabin.
 You can fish, raft, play with kids in the water, or just sit on the bank and listen to the boulders roll down the river bed.
 For the more adventurist Yule Lakes and Geneva Lake offer native fish, cut-throat, and brookies.

 Crysal Mill • © Bobby Douglas